 During winter time one of the best things do in Iceland is watching the northern lights as they are such a beautiful and unique phenomena, I cannot properly express what I felt when I first saw it.

-During winter timer, best locations to see the northern lights Iceland are not so easily accessible as there can be closed roads because of weather conditions so better book in autumn.
+During wintertime, best locations to see the northern lights in Iceland are not so easily accessible as there can be closed roads because of weather conditions so better book in autumn.
 When the roads are not closed you will most likely find ice and snow on the roads so you should drive carefully as it is not a pleasant experience.

 Though many will consider November and December as the best time to see the northern lights in Iceland, my advice is to visit Iceland in October or in late September because weather is more friendly and you still have plenty of darkness after 6-7 pm to spot the aurora borealis, also the solar activity is higher during autumn and winter.
 You can also consider to visit Iceland in February or March for similar reasons.